Hip pain in equestrian sports — what helps?

 Treatment without surgery – what really helps

-1. Seat training and saddle check
+1. Riding training and saddle check

-2. Physiotherapy and training
+2. Physiotherapy and Training

-• Mobilization exercises for the hips and pelvis.
+• Mobilization exercises for hip and pelvis.

-• Stretching the adductors and hip flexors.
+• Stretching of the adductors and hip flexors.

-• Strengthening the core muscles for better grip in the saddle.
+• Strengthening the core muscles

-3. Manual Therapy / Osteopathy
+3. Manual therapy / Osteopathy

-4. Painkillers or injections
+4. Pain medication or injections

-Often, temporarily reducing the training intensity is enough to help:
+Often, temporarily reducing training helps:

-• More walking, less galloping.
+• More walk, less canter.

 • Shorter units.